What to do in Île-de-France?

 1. What are the most practical means of transport for exploring the Ile-de-France region?

-The Île-de-France region has a well-developed public transportation network, including metro, bus, tram, and RER commuter trains.
+The Île-de-France region has a well-developed public transportation network, including metro, bus, tram, and RER commuter rail.
 For a complete experience, consider using bike sharing or renting an electric scooter.
-Mobile apps like Citymapper can help you plan your trips efficiently.
+Mobile apps like Citymapper can help you plan your journeys efficiently.

 2. What major historical events have marked the Ile-de-France region?